• Skip to primary navigation

 3. Remove the chicken from the sauce and shred it.

 4. With the chicken removed, it's time to thicken your enchilada sauce.
-To do this, combine the corn starch and a bit of the sauce until a paste is formed.
+To do this, combine the cornstarch and some sauce until a paste is formed.
 Add this paste to the sauce.
-Let the sauce simmer a little bit longer to thicken before assembling your enchiladas.
+Let the sauce simmer slightly longer to thicken before assembling your enchiladas.

 Overhead view of chicken being cooked and then shredded to make gluten-free enchiladas.